-Slap on your Khaleesi costume and warm up your thumbs – it’s GAME CITY time.
-Once a year, Vienna’s historic town hall and square turn into a hi-tech meet for gamers of all ages, from young to “aren’t you way too old for this sort of thing?”.
+Slap on your Assassin’s Creed costume and warm up your thumbs: it’s GAME CITY time.
+Once a year, Vienna’s historic Rathaus town hall and square turn into a hi-tech meet for gamers of all ages, from young to young at heart.

 - Austria’s largest gaming festival, including a cosplay parade

 - Also a great way to see inside the Neogothic Rathaus

 - …use the opportunity to view the Ceremonial Hall